AnikaGoyal02/anchor/README.md

 ### 1. sml_nlp_baselines.ipynb

 A classical NLP pipeline was developed for fake news detection using TF-IDF feature extraction and traditional machine learning classifiers.
+The news text was converted into numerical features.
+TF-IDF assigned higher importance to commonly occuring words and lower to others.
 News articles were represented as weighted word vectors and used to train **Logistic Regression**, **Naive Bayes**, and **Support Vector Machine (SVM)** classifiers for binary classification.
-These baseline models established a performance benchmark for subsequent transformer-based and multimodal approaches.
+THese models were evaluated and results served as the baseline performance benchmark

 ---

 ### 2. cv_multimodal_fusion.ipynb

 This notebook explored the computer vision and multimodal aspects of fake news detection.
 Visual features were extracted from images using a pretrained **ResNet50** model through transfer learning, producing high-dimensional image embeddings that capture semantic visual information.
 These image representations were then combined with textual feature representations to investigate multimodal learning through feature-level fusion.
 A neural network-based fusion architecture was designed to merge information from both modalities, demonstrating how textual and visual cues can be jointly utilized for misinformation detection.

 ---

 ### 3. bert_integration.ipynb

 This notebook focused on transformer-based natural language processing using **BERT (Bidirectional Encoder Representations from Transformers)**.
-News articles were tokenized and converted into contextual embeddings using a pretrained BERT model, enabling semantic information and contextual word relationships to be captured more effectively than traditional TF-IDF representations.
+News articles were tokenized and converted into contextual embeddings using a pretrained BERT model which also grasps contextual meaning of words unlike TF-IDF representation.
 The extracted CLS embeddings were used as feature vectors for downstream classification using Logistic Regression.
 The approach was evaluated on a subset of the fake news dataset and compared against classical NLP baselines to analyze the benefits of contextual language representations.

 ---